 For more options when using Gravity Forms, you can check out their Anti-Spam tips here.

 If your site is using WooCommerce, you can also:

 There are a few additional steps you can take if the above doesn’t work:

 - If you are finding your spam often contains non-English characters, these can be blocked by custom coding on your site, if they are not required to deliver your services

 - If your spam seems to be coming from particular countries, site access from these countries can be blocked via your hosting configuration

 - If using WooCommerce, you can install the YITH Anti-Fraud Plugin

 If you're using a CMS other than WordPress

 If you’re running a site not on WordPress (for example, Wix or Shopify), you can generally find some tips from the Support area of your site’s platform.
 If you have a custom-built website, touch base with your developer and see if they have any further tools that can be implemented.

-There isn’t going to be one method that will effectively stop all spam – there are hundreds of different techniques used for spamming websites.
-But by having a range of different methods in place, you can definitely reduce it!
+Unfortunately there is no be all or end all solution to effectively stop all spam, and there are hundreds of different techniques used for spamming websites.
+But by simply having a range of different methods in place can reduce the spam impact on your website considerably.